Assistant Professor of Bioethics and Philosophy

 Phone: (916) 378-3562

-Dr. Katz’s forthcoming monograph examines the relationship between Victorian science and the emergence of professional literary studies.
-His other work has appeared in Victorian Literature and Culture, the Journal of Victorian Culture, Interdisciplinary Studies in Literature and the Environment, as well as edited collections on embodiment and Victorian literature.
-His current project explores what martial arts can teach us about the cultivation and embodied experience of affect.
+Dr. Katz's current research agenda explores the muddy history of dignity and how we might clarify it through the work of virtue ethicists and Spinozistic affect theory.
+His monograph, Reading Bodies, examines the relationship between Victorian science, literature, and empathy in the context of pain.
+His other work has appeared in Dickens Studies Annual, Victorian Literature and Culture, the Journal of Victorian Culture, Interdisciplinary Studies in Literature and the Environment, as well as edited collections on embodiment and Victorian literature.